Acquire

 Creation

-Creating an Acquisition Task can be done by simply clicking on "+" at the top of the screen on the homepage for the Acquire module.
+Creating an Acquire Task can be done by simply clicking on "+ New Task" at the top of the screen on the homepage for the Acquire module.

 Once you fill out the required fields (Name and Data Source), click "Create" to complete the creation process.

-You can now see your newly created task at the top of the page.
+You will now see your newly created task at the top of the page.

-INFO: 1 to Many - Data Source Connections and Acquisition Tasks
+1 to Many - Data Source Connections and Acquire Tasks

-Connections and Acquisition Tasks have a 1:many relationship.
+Connections and Acquire Tasks have a 1:many relationship.

-This means that a single Acquisition Task can only ever be associated with one Data Source Connection at any moment in time.
-However, a specific Data Source Connection may be associated with many different Acquisition Tasks, all with different schedules and inclusion configurations.
+This means that a single Acquire Task can only ever be associated with one Data Source Connection at any moment in time.
+However, a specific Data Source Connection may be associated with many different Acquire Tasks, all with different schedules and inclusion configurations.

 Editing